City of Edmonton optimized workforce spending

 With a self-service analytics-based planning function in place for HR, the City of Edmonton can optimize workforce spending, as well as make better decisions about critical workforce issues.

-The right workforce—now and for the year 2020
+The right workforce—now and for the future

 Before the City had an analytics-based planning solution in place, it was relying on headcount numbers to make workforce capacity decisions.
 Now, instead of simply looking at headcount net change, the City can instantly ask more multidimensional questions of its data.